subfuzion/appmesh-blog/colorapp/README.md

 ## Create an App Mesh

-We will use the following CloudFormation template to create our mesh:
+The following CloudFormation template will be used to create our mesh:

+`examples/infrastructure/appmesh-mesh.yaml`

 ```
 Parameters: